 Given that your lender is Kent Reliance your lawyer must check the formal instructions set out in Section two of UK Finance Lenders’ Handbook for Kent Reliance.
 The CML Handbook stipulates minimum requirements for solar panel roof-space leases, and solicitors are required to report to Kent Reliance where a lease fails to satisfy these requirements.
 The provisions relate to the installation of panels on properties countrywide and is not restricted to Hull East.

 I require quick conveyancing in Hull East as I have an ultimatum to exchange contracts inside one month.
 A mortgage is not required.
 Can I avoid the conveyancing searches to save fees and time?

 If.Given you are not getting a home loan you are at liberty not to do searches although no solicitor would advise that you don't.
 Drawing on years of experience of conveyancing in Hull East the following are examples of what can appear and therefore impact future mortgageability: Enforcement Actions, Outstanding Fees, Outstanding Grants, Road Schemes,...

-I am purchasing my first flat in Hull East with a mortgage from Nationwide Building Society.
-The developers refused to reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The property agent suggested that I not to tell my lawyer about the side-deal as it would impact my mortgage with the bank.
+I am buying a new build house in Hull East benefiting from help to buy.
+The builders refused to move on the amount so I negotiated five thousand pounds worth of extras instead.
+The property agent suggested that I not inform my lawyer about the side-deal as it will put at risk my loan with Birmingham Midshires.
 Should I keep quiet?.